Coffeeri/comtains/README.md

 2. Each edge records how many sequences traverse it; siblings are sorted by descending weight to probe common paths first.
 3. The macro generates a nested `match` ladder that compares `candidate[depth]`, short-circuiting on the first mismatch.
 4. Debug metadata is emitted alongside the matcher so tests and benchmarks can assert branch ordering or inspect the trie layout.

+## Motivation

+This crate originated from a research project involving **QEMU introspection** for dynamic malware analysis.
+Part of the system hooks Translation Blocks (TCGs) during translation and needs to efficiently decide whether a given translated basic block ends with specific opcodes—such as `syscall` instructions.
+To keep this decision fast and early in the translation process, a **zero-allocation, compile-time matcher** for static byte patterns was required.
+`comtains` was built to fulfill this exact need: performing rapid membership checks on fixed opcode sets with minimal branching and no runtime overhead.